charlestonsoftware/moneypress-ebay/readme.txt

  * Get your App ID from eBay.
  * Install the plugin using the Zip file.
  * Browse to ‘Moneypress eBay Edition’ in your admin settings menu.
- * Enter your eBay App ID.
+ * (Optional) Enter your seller ID if you want to list only your own products.
- * Additionally set the number of products you wish to show per page.
+ * (Optional) Set the number of products you wish to show per page.
 By default, ten products will be shown.

-== Frequently Asked Questions ==

-Please direct all questions to: info@cybersprocket.com
+ * Enter the ‘[ebay_show_items keywords=”…”]’ on any page you want to list products.

 == Changelog ==